 Top Optimized Technologies S.L

-- Acting for Dr Reddy’s Laboratories Limited in a damages enquiry under a cross-undertaking, against Warner-Lambert relating to its second medical use patent concerning pregabalin.
+- Representing DRL in a significant damages inquiry against Warner-Lambert in relation to its second medical use patent relating to pregabalin.

 Other key lawyers: